 Chapter Four: Digging for the Truth:

 “The Hell Stone brings the dead back to life temporary,” the woman read to herself.
-“The stone is place in the deceased’s mouth.
-The deceased will come back to life, but they cannot stay not for long.
-If the dead is alive longer than thirty seconds, someone else has to die in their place.”
-Anna went pale at those words.
+“The stone is place in the deceased’s mouth and anchors the soul to the body.
+The deceased will come back to life; however they cannot stay not for long.
+If the dead is alive longer than one minute, someone else has to die in their place.”
+The color drained from Anna’s face at those words.

 /Somebody died because of me?/, she thought.
 The poor woman’s hand trembled on the mouse, yet she forced herself to keep reading.

 “The Hell Stone is highly unstable,” Anna read on.
 “Over time, it will break down in the body.
 Once the stone breaks down, the host body—soul and all-- will break down into white ash.
 With that being said, the host body is still vulnerable to illness, injury, and death.
 The stone does not grant the host body any powers what so ever.
 Once the stone is removed, the person will die again, but this time they will stay dead.
 The Hell Stone will break down into dust once it is removed.
 No other stones can be used to bring them back.”
 Anna sat back in her chair, panting with her hand clutched her black tank top.

 /I could die again at any moment?/, she thought.
 In would take several hours for Anna to come to terms with her situation.
 Until then, she buried herself in her research on the Hell Stone and any clues to her father’s past.
 Just like she did during her college days, every page of information locked Anna higher in her invisible glass box of disassociation and isolation.